Laniella/git-for-professionals/Chapter4/chapter4_student_a.md

 ![Commit log](../img/log_4a_4.png)

 Congratulations, you just resolved a conflict and merged two separate branches together!
-You can check the gfp-project folder on your computer now and you should see both datasets that we added earlier.
+You can check the project folder on your computer now and you should see both datasets that we added earlier.

 ### Deleting old branches